keycloakify/docs.keycloakify.dev/theme-types/account-theme/single-page.md

 ## Initialize the Account

-After initialization, there will be many files there that are part of the theme.
-They are all Git ignored for the time being.
-To customize a file and make sure its tracked, run the own command included at the top of the file.
-For instance at the top of `KcPage.tsx` you'll see `npx keycloakify own --path "account/KcPage.tsx"`.
+After initialization, there will be many files that are part of the theme but are currently git-ignored.
+To customize a file and ensure it's tracked, run the own command included at the top of the file.
+For instance, at the top of `KcPage.tsx` you'll see `npx keycloakify own --path "account/KcPage.tsx"`.

-When a new person clones the project and runs the install script, their project will populate with all the files necessary, but continue to gitignore them.
+When a new person clones the project and runs the installation script, their project will populate with all the necessary files while continuing to be git-ignored.

 ## Running the Server

 To preview the application use `npx keycloakify start-keycloak`.
 This will run your application within a Keycloak container.
 Open the local realm version and select the Account theme link.
-Once that is open, you'll be able to work like you normally would on any react application with instant refresh and reload.
+Once that is open, you'll be able to work like you normally would on any React application with instant refresh and reload.

 **Note**

 If you have a Login theme where you are forcing a specific template to render, make sure to comment that out.
-Otherwise you will never be able to log in.
+Otherwise, you will never be able to log in.

 ## Updating the Logo